heera/requent/README.md

 ->find($id);
 ```

-We'll walkthrough all the available methods and features that `Requent` offers.
+We'll walk-through all the available methods and features that `Requent` offers.
 Let's continue.

 ## <a name="methods"> Methods